 GR86 is available in seven different colours.
-Pearlescent finishes include Pearl White, Ignition Red, Electric Blue and Sapphire Blue Pearl.
+Pearlescent finishes include Pearl White, Ignition Red, and Sapphire Blue Pearl.
 In addition, there are three metallics: Ice Silver, Magnetite Grey and Crystal Black.
 The Black metallic colour is free with the other metallic colours costing £645 and the Pearlescent colours costing £965.

 Toyota GR86: power and performance